 Build & Materials

-Metal, magnetic adsorption, extra-small, ø5.5mm nozzles (ø4.5mm openings), no strain reliefs
+Metal, magnetic adsorption, extra-small, ø5.5mm nozzles (ø4.5mm bores), no strain reliefs

 Metal, no strain reliefs